rtCamp/amp-compatibility/amp-wp-dummy-data-generator/README.md

 # AMP WP Dummy data generator

-Plugin that generate ideal content for website considering active plugins and theme.
+Plugin that generates sample content for the active plugins and theme with the aim of triggering possible AMP validation errors.

 ## How to use?
 Install this plugin in WordPress installation, And run below command from current plugin directory.